LuisHenriqueCarmanhan/python-beginner-projects/README.md

 ## 📂 Projects

-- `calculator.py` → Simple terminal calculator
+### ⭐ Featured Projects
-- `guessing_game.py` → A Matrix-themed game where you guess a number between 0-5.
-Features random logic and input validation.
+- guessing_game.py → Matrix-themed number guessing game with random logic and validation.
-- `triangle_validator_and_classifier.py` → Validates if segments form a triangle and classifies them (Equilateral, Isosceles, or Scalene) with a custom geometric UI.
+- triangle_validator_and_classifier.py → Validates segments and classifies triangles with custom UI.
+- calculator.py → Simple terminal calculator for basic mathematical operations.
+- text_analyzer.py → Analyzes names by changing case and counting total letters.

+### 🛠️ Foundational Exercises
-- `travel_cost.py` → Calculates ticket prices based on trip distance using conditional pricing for long and short distances.
+- travel_cost.py → Calculates ticket prices based on distance using conditional pricing.
-- `temperature_converter.py` → Converts Celsius to Fahrenheit
+- temperature_converter.py → Converts Celsius to Fahrenheit using standard formulas.
-- `multiplication_table.py` → Generates a multiplication table
+- multiplication_table.py → Generates a multiplication table for a chosen number.
-- `even_or_odd.py` → Checks whether a number is even or odd
+- even_or_odd.py → Basic check to determine if a number is even or odd.
-- `student_order.py` → Randomly shuffles a list of students using Python’s standard random library
+- student_order.py → Randomly shuffles a list of student names using the random library.
-- `text_analyzer.py` → Analyzes a full name, displaying it in uppercase/lowercase and counting total letters.
-- `digit_separator.py` → Separates a number into its mathematical components (units, tens, etc.) using string indexing.
+- digit_separator.py → Separates numbers into mathematical units using string indexing.
-- `name_parser.py` → Uses string splitting to extract and display the first and last name of a user.
+- name_parser.py → Extracts and displays first and last names via string splitting.

+---

+## 🚀 Next Steps

+Done with the basics?
+Check out my **[Python Intermediate Projects](https://github.com/LuisHenriqueCarmanhan/python-intermediate-projects)** repository for more complex logic, advanced string manipulation, and interactive AI systems like the AM Protocol.

 ---

 ## ▶️ How to Run

 1. Make sure Python 3.x is installed
 2. Clone the repository:
    ```bash
    git clone https://github.com/LuisHenriqueCarmanhan/python-beginner-projects.git